Karl Kraus (physicist): Work

+Kraus representation and Kraus operators

-In the book States, Effects, and Operations Kraus described the measurement process in quantum mechanics for the first time using the concept and mathematical formalism of a quantum operation, a special class of maps of density operators.
-The representation he used for these maps is now known as the Kraus Representation, Kraus Operator Formalism or Operator-Sum Formalism, and is now frequently used in the field of quantum information.
-The Kraus representation is based on a theorem of WF Stinespring about completely positive images of finite-dimensional C*-algebras.
-For a modern proof of the Kraus representation, which is based on a theorem of Man-Duen Choi instead of Stinespring's set, see M. Nielsen, I. Chuang.
+In his 1983 book States, Effects, and Operations, Kraus described the measurement process in quantum mechanics for the first time using the concept and mathematical formalism of a quantum operation, a special class of maps of density operators.
+The representation he used for these maps is now known as the Kraus representation, Kraus operator formalism or operator-sum formalism, and is now frequently used in the field of quantum information.
+The Kraus representation is based on Stinespring dilation theorem about completely positive images of finite-dimensional C*-algebras.
+For a modern proof of the Kraus representation, which is based on Choi's theorem on completely positive maps instead of Stinespring's set, see Quantum Computation and Quantum Information.

 The issues discussed by Kraus regarding the foundations of quantum theory are still a current area of research.
-New theoretical advances are discussed in E. Joos, HD Zeh, C. Kiefer, D. Giulini, J. Kupsch, I.-O. Stamatescu.
-These decoherence theories have been combined with modern experiments, particularly those done by the groups of Serge Haroche (Paris) and Anton Zeilinger (Innsbruck, Vienna), in an attempt to use the measurement process in quantum theory to better understand relationship between quantum and classical world.
+New theoretical advances are discussed in Erich Joos, H. Dieter Zeh, Claus Kiefer, Domenico Giulini, J. Kupsch, I.-O. Stamatescu.
+These decoherence theories have been combined with modern experiments, particularly those done by the groups of Serge Haroche at Paris and Anton Zeilinger at Innsbruck, Vienna), in an attempt to use the measurement process in quantum theory to better understand relationship between quantum and classical world.

 In addition to mathematics and physics, Kraus had a special interest in biology, acquiring an extensive knowledge on the subject and even publishing some biological work.
-Karl Kraus died in 1988 at age 50 from the effects of cancer.